-There are a few problems in Fable, some of which are very similar to the problems that were in the original which Lionhead and Microsoft have had over a century to fix.
-Most Fable fans will know that throughout the game they will face many enemies.
-Some of which can be tossed aside at ease but others are too over powered and do begin to distract players from the game this has been a problem throughout the series, although the mindless slaughter of irritating Hobbes or the satisfying crunch when smashing a hollow man is exciting it does begin to wear thin after a fifth wave!
+There are a few problems in Fable Anniversary, some of which are very similar to the problems that were in the original, which Lionhead and Microsoft have had over a century to fix.
+Most Fable fans will know that throughout the game, they will face many enemies.
+Some of these can be tossed aside at ease, but others are too overpowered and do begin to distract players from the game; this has been a problem throughout the series, although the mindless slaughter of irritating Hobbes or the satisfying crunch when smashing a hollow man is exciting it does begin to wear thin after a fifth wave!

-It comes to no surprise that Fable has already shot to number one in the UK Xbox 360 gaming charts and has surprisingly rose to thirds in the all formats chart, only being kept in third by FIFA 14 and Call of duty: Ghosts.
-The reason for this a range of loyal fable fans dying to play the classic in beautiful HD and a number of new fans attracted by the classic hero story brought to life in a new format to a whole new generation.
-The game also holds a special place in the British gamers heart with huge British celebrities putting their voices to more recent games.
+It comes as no surprise that Fable has already shot to number one in the UK Xbox 360 gaming charts and has surprisingly risen to third in the all-formats chart, only being kept in third by FIFA 14 and Call of Duty: Ghosts.
+The reason for this is a range of loyal Fable fans dying to play the classic in beautiful HD, and a number of new fans attracted by the classic hero story brought to life in a new format to a whole new generation.
+The game also holds a special place in the British gamer's heart, with huge British celebrities putting their voices to more recent games.

 When it is considered that only 15 months were put into making the game, it is very impressive that the once straight-sided world is now in life-like HD.
 The problems can be overlooked when the time spent on the game and the fact that it was a remake of the original game are considered.
 This is exactly what the Xbox 360 needed as it reached its twilight years.
 A must-play for all RPG fans.

 This review was originally published on 02-20-2014.
 While care has been taken to update the piece to reflect our modern style guidelines, some of the information may be out of date.
 We've left pieces like this as they were to reflect the original authors' opinions, and for historical context.